Magik One: First Flight

-Magik One: First Flight is the first album in the Magik series by trance artist DJ Tiësto, released on September, 1997 in the Netherlands.
+Magik One: First Flight is the first album in the Magik series by trance artist DJ Tiësto, released in September 1997 in the Netherlands.
 It was re-released in 2001.
 As with the rest of the Magik series, the album is a live turntable mix.

 This album and its three sequels became infamous after it occurred that Tiësto and his record company illegally used Patrick Woodroffe's paintings for covers.